 The record of the judgment gets marked as 'satisfied' in the register if you settle the debt after one month.
 The judgment remains on the register for six (6) years.
 But, if anyone searches for your details on the register they will see that you paid off the debt.

 You should contact the court to inform them once you have paid.
 They will need to see a proof of payment and the service costs around £15.

 You can make a search to see if there are any judgments recorded against your name and address.
-Each search carried out on the 'Trust Online register of judgments' costs £4 per section.
+Each county court judgements search carried out on the 'Trust Online register of judgments' costs £4 per section.

 For example the fee for a search in England and Wales is £4.
 An extra search in Scotland (e.g. 2 searches) would cost £8.
 Multiple searches of three or more sections costs a total of £10.

-You can contact Trust Online if the information on the register about you is incorrect.
+You can contact Trust Online if information stored about you on the county court judgements register is incorrect.
 They will then check the registered details with the appropriate court.

 020 7380 0133 email@example.com

 Check the cost of phone calls in the UK.

 London W1T 6QW

 County Court Judgement Process for Unpaid Debt in the United Kingdom